USU 1320: History and Civilization

 represent one of the most populous and pervasive cultural forces on the

 planet.
-But the price of that success has been quite steep globally, in
+But the price of that success has been quite steep, in almost

-almost all cases, the extinction of native cultures.
-From that perspective,
+all cases, the extinction of native cultures.
+Seen this way, the colonization

-and imposed their way of life on yet two more continents of natives, just
+way of life on yet two more continents of natives, just another set of

-another set of hapless victims.
-It should come as no surprise either,
+hapless victims.
+It should come as no surprise either, then, that the

-then, that the first men to walk on the moon were of immaculate Indo-European
+first men to walk on the moon were of immaculate Indo-European pedigree.

-pedigree.
-And perhaps the reason we show so little eagerness to return
+feature of these explorations: the reason we show so little eagerness

-there is that we've found no lunar natives to displace as yet.
+to return there.
+Perhaps that's because we've found no lunar natives to